 Management of severe pre-eclampsia

 Delivery of the fetus and placenta is the only cure.
 However, preterm delivery may adversely affect neonatal outcome, with complications resulting from prematurity and low birth weight.
+The management plan for delivery, including thresholds for early delivery, should be discussed by the consultant and the woman on an individual basis and documented in the notes.

 - Prevention of seizures:

 - Magnesium sulfate should be considered when there is concern about the risk of eclampsia.
+Magnesium sulfate reduces the risk of eclampsia by more than half.

 - Control of seizures: